dakirk/EC444-Individual-Projects/README.md

-# LastName-FirstName
+# Kirk-David

-Hello, I am FirstName LastName.
+Hello, I am David Kirk.
 I keep my repositories organized and well documented.
 In general, each skill exists in a cluster subfolder.